 The whole school community at Lawley have high expectations for our children, and strive to ensure they leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
 We aspire to instil in all our children a desire to never stop learning and to have the courage to succeed in whatever they do, across all areas of school life and beyond.
 At Lawley we are ‘Planting the seeds, growing the future.’

-At Lawley Primary School, we aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever-changing digital world.
-Knowledge and understanding of ICT is of increasing importance for children’s future both at home and for employment.
+At Lawley Primary School, our whole curriculum is shaped by our school vision which aims to enable all children to leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
+In Computing, we aim to prepare our learners for their future by giving them the opportunities to gain knowledge and develop skills that will equip them for an ever-changing digital world.
 Our Computing curriculum focuses on a progression of skills in digital literacy, computer science, information technology and online safety to ensure that children become competent in safely using, as well as understanding, technology.
-These strands are revisited repeatedly through a range of themes during children’s time in school to ensure the learning is embedded and skills are successfully developed.
-We aim for our students to become creators as well as consumers in the technological world, forming close bonds with other subjects within our curriculum.

 Our principle aims for computing are for children to:

 - develop their understanding of technology and how it is constantly evolving ensuring they recognise the importance of being adaptable.

-- develop their skills and capability which is essential to developing Computer capability.
+- develop their skills and knowledge which is essential to developing Computer capability.

 - evaluate the benefits and risks of technology and how to manage their use of it safely and respectfully.

-Our whole curriculum is shaped by our school vision which aims to enable all children to leave school as confident, polite and independent young people, with the appropriate skills, values and learning to become successful in whatever their future will be.
 We teach the National Curriculum, supported by the NCCE scheme of work and Project Evolve resources, which enables clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children in order that the children know more, remember more and can do more.